 — Walter Cronkite in a Playboy interview, 1973

 NonDoc’s editorial goals are simple and staked in “the public good.”
-Our owners and editors value responsible reporting, intelligent analysis, poignant photography and sharp humor.
+Our governing board, editors and reporters value responsible news coverage, intelligent analysis, poignant photography and sharp humor.
 We strive to present our content accurately, fairly and transparently.